Hatsune Miku: Colorful Stage!: Setting

 Hatsune Miku: Colorful Stage! is set in the real world, specifically in Shibuya, Tokyo.
 In this game, Hatsune Miku and her friends are famous fictional singers existing in the real world as Virtual Singers.
 They sing songs from creators all over the world, but they also exist in "Sekai" (セカイ), a mysterious world different from the real world that is created from a person's "true feelings", featuring various visual appearances based on the person.
 There are as many Sekai as there are emotions, and their form changes depending on the person's emotions.
 Therefore, the focus of the game is on the original characters and their journeys to find their "true feelings" with the help of the virtual singers.

-To enter Sekai, one user must find and play the song "Untitled".
-A silent song with no melody or lyrics was created at the same time as every Sekai, and is mysteriously inserted on their devices.
-It can be done on anything, such as a handheld game console, a smartphone, a smartwatch, a television, a tablet, or a computer.
-When a user plays an "Untitled" song, they'll travel between the real world and the Sekai.
-When one user manages to discover their true feelings, the song will contain a playable melody, lyrics, and even get its own title.
+To enter Sekai, one user must find and play the song "Untitled", a silent song with no melody or lyrics that was created at the same time as every Sekai and mysteriously inserted on their devices and can be played on anything, such as a handheld game console, a smartphone, a smartwatch, a television, a tablet, or a computer.
+Upon playing an "Untitled" song, the person will travel between the real world and their Sekai.
+When one user manages to discover their true feelings, the song will then have a playable melody, lyrics, and title.